MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 With Dynamics 365 Guides on HoloLens, you can collaborate with:

-- A Teams PC or Mac user in a one-to-one call, group call, or meeting scheduled using Microsoft Teams or Outlook.
+- A Teams desktop user (PC or Mac) in a one-to-one call, group call, or meeting scheduled using Microsoft Teams or Outlook.
 To learn more about different combinations of HoloLens and Teams users on group calls, see [Group calls](#group-calls).

 - A Teams mobile user in a one-to-one call.

-- A Dynamics 365 Remote Assist mobile user in a one-to-one call or group call.
+- A Dynamics 365 Remote Assist mobile user in a one-to-one or group call.

 > [!NOTE]
 > The mixed-reality toolbar will not appear if the Dynamics 365 Guides user joins the call from two different devices.